lamyj/wsl-path-converter/README.md

 ## Usage

-This converter works with Windows path mounted in WSL, either through `/etc/fstab` or through the `mount` command.
+This converter works with Windows path mounted in WSL, either through `/etc/fstab` or through the `mount` command: it must be used from within WSL to access the required information.

 The executable is called `wpc`.
 To convert a Windows path to its Linux counterpart, run it with the `-u` option: